MI-OSiRIS/mi-osiris.github.io/documentation/enrollment.md

 <h3>What is my COU?</h3>

-If unsure what your COU name is please look under the 'person menu' on the upper-right of COmanage and click 'My OSiRIS Identity'.
+If unsure what your COU name is please look under the 'person menu' on the upper-right of COmanage and click 'My Profile'.
 Under 'Role Attributes' you can see the COU you are in.
 You may be in several.

 <img style="width: 100%" src="{{IMAGE_PATH}}/documentation/Comanage-role-attr.png" alt="COmanage role attributes"/>